FAQ - Frequently Asked Questions

 there may be little difference between the two versions but I would advise that both versions be proofread after formatting/design

-as errors are likely to be introduced in the formatting stage (no matter how careful the formatter).
+as errors are likely to be introduced in the formatting stage for each version of your book (no matter how careful the formatter).

 Q: Do you provide ghost writing services for writing books?